 Choose the Gmail app from the Apps drop-down menu and select the action, Send email, from the Actions field.

 Since the Gmail account is connected in the Triggers section, the connection field won't pop up again.
-Note: A journey cannot have multiple accounts of a specific app connected with Quickwork Journey Builder.
+Note: A journey cannot have multiple accounts of a specific app connected with Quickwork.

 The following fields will open up in which you need to enter the details: